Alexander CornerUNIVERSAL FUND MEMBER

 Alexander's Story

 Alexander joined Watsi on December 7th, 2020.
-Two years ago, Alexander joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Alexander's most recent donation supported Nan, a gardener and mother of two from Burma, to fund a CT scan for diagnosing and helping treat the cause of her seizures.
+Three years ago, Alexander joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Alexander's most recent donation supported Kwangu, a single mother from Malawi, to fund thyroid removal surgery.

 Impact